nintha/river/README.md

 ### JMuxer
 Playing in the browser with [Jmuxer](https://github.com/samirkumardas/jmuxer).

-If pushing stream with x264 codec, recommand profile is baseline
+If pushing stream with x264 codec, recommended profile is baseline

 If you are using x264 encoding to push the stream, it is recommended that profile=baseline to avoid frequent video jitter.
 The current local test latency is about 1 second.